Mount Garibaldi: Subfeatures

 Mount Garibaldi contains a number of individually named peaks.
 Atwell Peak is a conical plug dome 2620 m in elevation.
 It is named after Atwell Duncan Francis Joseph King, an ardent mountaineer who led the first ascent of Mount Garibaldi in 1907.
 Atwell Peak contains sharp and exposed ridges, as well as steep and loose faces that are prone to avalanching.
 Dalton Dome is a 2633 m blunt summit named after Arthur Tinniswood Dalton.
 Dalton was a Vancouver architect, city assessor and mountaineer who took part in the first ascent of Mount Garibaldi.
 The eastern side of Mount Garibaldi contains a peak known as The Tent.
 Opal Cone on the southeastern flank of Mount Garibaldi is a 1740 m parasitic cone near the south side of Garibaldi Glacier.
-A spur known as The Sharkin separates the Warren and North Pitt glaciers on the northeast side of Mount Garibaldi.
+A spur known as The Sharkfin separates the Warren and North Pitt glaciers on the northeast side of Mount Garibaldi.
 Diamond Head is a subsidiary peak on the south side of Mount Garibaldi named for its resemblance to Diamond Head in Hawaii.

 Mount Garibaldi lies within the Squamish River watershed.
 Its steep western face is the source of the Cheekye River which drains a small but steep catchment on its western flank that covers an area of 60 km2.
 The Cheekye River flows west into the Cheakamus River which flows south and southwest into the Squamish River.
 Cheekye is a Squamish name meaning "strong rushing water".
 Ring Creek originates from the Bishop and Diamond glaciers on Mount Garibaldi.
 It flows west and southwest into the Mamquam River which flows west and south into the mouth of the Squamish River.
 Zig Zag Creek drains Lava Glacier and flows southeast into Skookum Creek.
 The Pitt River also originates at Mount Garibaldi and flows southwest from the North Pitt and South Pitt glaciers into the Fraser River.